-This course is designed for those interested in acquiring a technical understanding of the structure and dynamics of population change, its causes and consequences.
-The curriculum includes advanced training in the theories and methods of the population sciences, statistics, epidemiology, and research methods.
-The programme teaches research skills which are highly valued in the job market generally and are welcomed in a wide variety of research fields.
-The teaching draws on several related disciplines within the School and the modular approach can be adapted (within reason) to suit different needs.
+This programme is designed for those interested in acquiring a technical understanding of the structure and dynamics of population change, its causes and consequences.
+The curriculum includes advanced training in the theories and methods of population sciences, statistics, epidemiology, and research methods and data analysis.

 Term 1 core modules: Demographic methods; basic epidemiology; population studies; principles of social research; statistics for epidemiology and population health.
 Terms 2 and 3: 1 modules form each timetable slot.
 Slot 1: Research design and analysis; designing disease control programmes in developing countries; health care evaluation; sociological approaches to health.
 Slot 2: Family planning programmes; population, poverty and environment; conflict and health; design and analysis of epidemiological studies; statistical methods in epidemiology.
 Slot 3: Social epidemiology; current issues in safe motherhood and perinatal health; epidemiology of non'communicable diseases; medical anthropology and public health; modelling and the dynamics of infectious diseases; spatial epidemiology in public health.
 Slot 4: Population dynamics and projections.
 Slot 5: AIDS; Analysing survey and population data; advanced statistical methods in epidemiology; proposal development.

 |Duration & Attendance||Qualification||Tuition fees||Fee type|